-At the conclusion of this audit, an exit meeting was held with the Facility Warden, Assistant Warden, PREA Compliance Manager, Correctional Services Consultant, and a multitude of Facility Supervisors to discuss the audit findings.
-The Auditor informed all in attendance the need to review on-site observations, documentation, and interview responses in order to determine compliance for each standard and provision
+At the conclusion of this audit, an exit meeting was held with the Facility Warden, Assistant Warden of Programs, PREA Compliance Manager, Correctional Services Consultant, and Support Staff to discuss the audit findings.
+The Auditor informed all in attendance the need to review on-site observations, documentation, and interview responses in order to determine compliance for each standard and provision.